expresso/router/README.md

 When creating an endpoint, you need to describe its input, output and give it at least one handler.

 The `input` property is an object containing a `body`, `params` and / or `query` properties, each being a Zod schema.
 If your request has no inputs you can omit this property.
 The corresponding `req` properties will be validated and transformed using these schemas.
 You can also specify a `headers` property, which should contain a map of `<string, HeaderObject>` according to OpenAPI spefication. **These headers will not be automatically validaded for now**
-The `input` property is an object containing a `body`, `params` and / or `query` properties, each being a Zod schema.
-If your request has no inputs you can omit this property.
-The corresponding `req` properties will be validated and transformed using these schemas.
-You can also specify a `headers` property, which should contain a map of `<string, HeaderObject>` according to OpenAPI spefication. **These headers will not be automatically validaded for now**

 The `output` property is an object literal having one property for each possible status code for that endpoint.
 Each status code receives a `body` property, which is the Zod schema describing the body of that response.
 Optionally, each status code can also have a `headers` property, containing the Response headers for that status code.
 The `res.status().json()` typing will ensure that you use the correct body for the status you choose.